 Executive Summary¶

-The Security Scaling Challenge Every Leader Faces¶
+The Security Scaling Challenge¶

-The traditional response—hiring more security professionals—provides temporary relief but becomes increasingly difficult to sustain.
+The traditional response, hiring more security professionals, provides temporary relief but becomes increasingly difficult to sustain.
 This framework presents a different approach: strategic resource allocation that enables sustainable security scaling while improving business outcomes.

 The Strategic Opportunity¶